jdumars/cncorr/README.md

 ## 2. Product Management

-The product organization is the "why" behind everything that engineering teams do.
+The product organization provides the "why" behind everything that engineering teams do since they act as a proxy for the customer.
 If there is not a steel thread running between corporate strategy, product, and engineering, it can be a serious inhibitor to success.
 Product is the voice of the customer in every important conversation.
 Cloud computing presents the product organization with both an opportunity and a challenge: rapid delivery of customer value.
 Their job is to balance agility with non-disruptive delivery, as well as ensure that what got delivered is what customers actually want.
 This includes both internal and external customers.
 Additionally, operations and DevOps must become client-facing engineering organizations as well, complete with product representation.

 <table>
   <tr>